 — If the responding MLD accepts the requested TID-to-link mapping in the TID-to-link Mapping

-element in the received TID-to-link Mapping Request frame, it shall set to 0 (SUCCESS) the Status
+element, it shall set to 0 (SUCCESS) the Status

 Code in the TID-to-link Mapping Response frame.
+The TID-to-link Mapping Response frame may include, in the TID-to-link Mapping element, link specific Reason Codes for all setup links to signal the responding MLD’s preferences to use the mapped links.

 — Otherwise, the responding MLD shall indicate rejection of the proposed TID-to-link mapping by